Animal Crossing: Pocket Camp: Subscriptions

 On November 21, 2019, Nintendo released two subscription plans for players to purchase in Animal Crossing: Pocket Camp.
 The Happy Helper Plan allows users to choose a villager who helps the campsite by gathering materials, earning bells, and fulfilling villager requests.
 The chosen villager also earns rewards for the player by participating in reoccurring events.
 The plan gives subscribers 60 Leaf Tickets every time the subscription is renewed.
 The Furniture and Fashion Plan allows players to save design layouts and distributes five Fortune Cookies to players each month.
 These Fortune Cookies contain themed furniture/clothing items that are no longer available to purchase in the game.
 Both subscription plans also help reduce furniture and clothing crafting time, and allow players to access the Pocket Camp Club Journal, which contains articles, images, and videos of Animal Crossing villagers interacting with each other, and increase storage space for players to store furniture items.
 Upon their release, the Happy Helper Plan cost $2.99 per month, and the Furniture and Fashion Plan cost $7.99 per month.

 On January 27, 2022, Nintendo released a third plan, the Merry Memories Plan allowing players to customise an in game planner.
 The plan allows for access to the planner sticker shop, the ability to link with Google Fit or the iOS Health app to record steps, increased rewards from seasonal in-game events and 20 leaf tickets per month.

 Animal Crossing: Pocket Camp Complete

-On August 21, 2024, the game's official Twitter account posted a statement that Animal Crossing: Pocket Camp reached its end of service at 15:00 UTC on November 28 and will be replaced with a paid, offline version without micro-transactions allowing users to transfer their save data.
+On August 21, 2024, it was announced that Animal Crossing: Pocket Camp would end its service on November 28 and will be replaced with a paid, offline version without micro-transactions allowing users to transfer their save data.
 On October 27, 2024, the paid version was revealed to be titled Animal Crossing: Pocket Camp Complete.
 The paid version released on December 2, 2024, for $19.99, with a temporary discount of $9.99 for the first two months of release.
-The game is set to include all previously released items and events (minus various collaboration items such as the Sanrio collection), with one additional year of new content, from December 2024 to September 2025.
+The game includes all previously released items and events (minus various collaboration items such as the Sanrio collection), with one additional year of new content, from December 2024 to September 2025.
+All available content operates on a four year cycle.